 That’s why I’ve attempted to healthify these jalapeno poppers, without sacrificing any of their awesomeness, by baking them instead of frying.
 You know, so you can eat a dozen of them and still have enough energy to stand up and cheer when your team scores a touchdown.
 Or, when everyone else stands up and cheers and you just follow along because you don’t know what’s going on.

 What?
 YES!
 GO TEAM!

-You could even make these bad boys a touch less bad by using low fat cream cheese, if that’s your thing.
+You could even make these bad boys a touch lighter by using low fat cream cheese, if that’s your thing (I’m a full-fat dairy kind o’ girl, but to each their own).
 They can also be made gluten-free, just by swapping the flour and breadcrumbs for their gluten-free counterparts.
 Whatever sizzles your bacon.

 Before we get to the recipe, let’s take a look at the game plan.
 When you’re gutting the seeds out of these peppers, be sure you’re wearing gloves.
 I like the Nitrile kind, because they’re both latex and powder free, and they make you look like a culinary surgeon.
 The oils inside these peppers are hot, and handling them with your bare hands will result in jalapeno-degree burns wherever you touch yourself.
 Like your face.
 Don’t do it.

 Second, there are two ways to go about filling your peppers.
 You can slice ’em in half, scrape out the innards, and fill each half separately (the easy way), or you can make an incision down one side, scoop out the seeds, and stuff the whole pepper (the awesome way).
 The first way is a bit faster, and will result in double the number of poppers (score!), but I prefer the second method simply because I like the look of the whole peppers, and the stems double as little handles for dipping (bonus!).
 Your poppers will be equally delicious whichever method you choose, so it’s up to you.